 The Canadian lower Stikine River commercial fishery (Figure 2) will be managed on a weekly basis with management actions driven by results of stock, harvest, and escapement projections derived from the SMM, inriver catch performance compared to historical catch performance and run size and water levels, and inseason escapement monitoring projects.
-Weekly inputs to the model will include: effort and harvest data from Alaska District 106 and 108 gillnet fisheries; harvest, effort and inseason stock composition data from the Canadian lower Stikine River commercial and test fisheries; and escapement requirements.
+Weekly inputs to the model will include: effort and harvest data from Alaska District 106 and 108 gillnet fisheries; harvest, effort and inseason stock composition data from the Canadian lower Stikine River commercial fishery; and escapement requirements.

-It is anticipated that the management of sockeye salmon in the lower river commercial fishery will begin at 1200 hrs June 26 (SW26) for an initial 10-hour period.
+It is anticipated that the management of sockeye salmon in the lower river commercial fishery will begin at 0500 hrs June 25 (SW26) for an initial 10-hour period.
 Due to Chinook salmon escapement concerns, the start of the sockeye salmon fishery will be delayed by over a week.
-Consideration for Tahltan Lake sockeye salmon stock management objectives will likely persist through July 21 (SW29).
+Consideration for Tahltan Lake sockeye salmon stock management objectives will likely persist through July 20 (SW29).
 Thereafter, management attention will be focused primarily on mainstem sockeye salmon stock objectives.
 Actual time frames of responses to specific stock compositions may be fine-tuned inseason according to the weekly results of the stock ID program.

 Annex IV, Chapter 1, paragraph 4 of the PST prescribes that either Party takes corrective action in the event that a Party exceeds its catch allocation in any three of five consecutive years.
-In 2017, fisheries management actions based on bilaterally agreed to inseason run size information resulted in Canada exceeding its allocation for the third time in the last five years.
-In response, Canada reviewed its management actions for 2017 in relation to the stock assessment information available during the fishing season.
-It was found that the preseason forecast was significantly higher than the postseason run estimate, resulting in early season fishing opportunity (SW26-27)

-that led Canada to exceed its weekly guidelines.
-Once inseason information became available, run projections dropped significantly but still exceeded the postseason run estimate which further exacerbated Canada's ability to manage within its AC.
-Through the review, it was found that Canada exceeded the appropriate amount of fishing time by approximately 20% during the Tahltan sockeye salmon management period and approximately 50% during the mainstem sockeye salmon management period.
+In 2018, fisheries management actions based on bilaterally agreed to inseason run size information resulted in Canada exceeding its allocation for the third time in the last five years.
+In response, Canada reviewed its management actions for 2017 and 2018 in relation to the stock assessment information available during the fishing season.
+It was found that the preseason forecasts were significantly higher than the postseason run estimate, resulting in early season fishing opportunities (SW26-27) that led Canada to exceed its weekly guidelines.
+Once inseason information became available, run projections were significantly lower but still exceeded the postseason run estimate which further exacerbated Canada's ability to manage within its AC.
+Through the review, it was found that inseason run projections exceeded the post season run estimates by approximately 40% for both the Tahltan sockeye salmon and the mainstem sockeye salmon components in 2017 and 2018.

-In an attempt to align the Canadian harvest with its allocation in 2018, Canada will implement the following measures based on anticipated fishing conditions (water levels) and effort (11 licences) being similar to 2017:
+In an attempt to align the Canadian harvest with its allocation in 2019, Canada will implement the following measures based on anticipated fishing conditions (water levels) and effort (11 licences) being similar to 2017-18:

-- preseason forecast adjusted to reflect the recent observed smolt to adult survival rates for Tahltan sockeye salmon will be used to inform management in SW26-27; - for SW28-34, if inseason run projections are at or below the preseason forecast, commercial openings will be reduced by approximately 20% for the Tahltan stock and by approximately 50% for the mainstem stock management periods; - should inseason run projections exceed the preseason forecast, commercial fishery will be adjusted to reflect a normal fishery.
+- preseason forecast adjusted to reflect the recent observed smolt to adult survival rates (2 yrs.) for Tahltan sockeye salmon will be used to inform management in SW26-27; - for SW28-34, inseason run projections will be reduced by 40% to reflect the tendency for the inseason models to project high during recently observed fishing conditions on the lower Stikine River;